ChristopherGLewis/ddo-lite-tools/README.md

     my EPL's...

     Destinies
-        * Fury - minor tweeks on selectors
+        * Fury - minor tweaks on selectors

     Enhancements
         * Fixed issue with requirements that use Feat: